 Financial assets at FVOCI represents equity security listed in Hong Kong - ZMFY Automobile Glass Services Limited ("ZMFY") which is not held for trading, and which the Group has irrevocably elected at initial recognition to recognise in this category.
 These are strategic investments and the Group considers this classification to be more relevant.
-The listed equity security was classified as available-for-sale financial assets in as at 31 December 2017 and reclassified to financial assets at FVOCI due to adoption of HKFRS 9.

-The Group's shareholding in ZMFY as at 31 December 2018 is approximately 15.17% (2017: approximately 15.46%).
+The Group's shareholding in ZMFY as at 31 December 2019 is approximately 15.17% (2018: approximately 15.17%).